oslabs-beta/moat/README.md

    - Use active voice: “Create sidebar component”
    - Give why/how context when helpful to other developers
    - Commit early and often
-   - Use multi-author commits
+   - Use multi-author commits if you paired with another developer on your contribution

 4. DID YOU ADD ANY SENSITIVE INFORMATION TO CODE?
 Before you commit, move your sensitive data to a .env file. and add .env to .gitignore file.
 5. COMMIT when you make a meaningful change and use the guidelines.
-6. PUSH your code to your branch and submit a pull request.
+6. When you are ready to push your code, pull down dev and merge your code BEFORE pushing.
+7. Submit a pull request to the dev branch and fill out the pull request template (feature or bug).